Coming to Rome in June? It is still mostly a spring month so the weather is gorgeous!

 Disclosure: If you make a purchase through a link on this page, I may receive a small commission - at no extra cost to you.
 Thank you for supporting my site!

 Visit my dedicated pages about what to pack for Rome for every spring month:

 For sight-seeing in June in Rome, here is the ideal way to dress:

 June, especially late June, is shorts and tank-top weather, but you won't find (most) Romans dressing like this in the city (although they do at the beach.)
-They certainly don't wear short shorts.
-But Romans are used to tourists doing it, so if you want to, go right ahead, especially if you're out on the Appian Way or at the beach.
+You may find some Roman teenagers wearing short shorts, but they are used to tourists doing it, so if you want to, go right ahead, especially if you're out on the Appian Way or at the beach.